Ubisoft Financial Disaster? Company Sold Five Atari Franchises

 Ubisoft has unexpectedly decided to sell five Atari brands.
 The list includes Cold Fear, I Am Alive, Child of Eden, Grow Home and its sequel Grow Up.

-Atari acquired full rights to the brands, promising not only their re-releases, but also expansion to new platforms and other distribution channels.
+Atari has acquired full rights to the brands, promising not only their re-releases, but also expansion to new platforms and other distribution channels.
 Atari's Vice President emphasized that "now there is a chance to bring back memories for old fans."